 - They’ll trust you and then get disappointed when you don’t match the information they’ve gathered over time.

 - Or they’ll pick up on a sense that something about your micro-expressions “doesn’t add up”.

 Pretending to be someone else to win business either gets the wrong business or doesn’t get you any.

 Why would any intelligent freelancer want to set themselves up for a fall like that?

 The final word on why you should leave your competitor’s website alone

 There’s drawing inspiration and then there’s being clueless and lazy.
 You can kind of forgive an ice cream parlour for trying to sound like the popular ice cream parlour 3 suburbs over.
 They sell ice cream, so perhaps marketing and copywriting isn’t their strong suit.

 But a copywriter who copies the copy of another copywriter’s website is asking for a big smack in the chops.
-As writers, our job is to translate our client’s content marketing in an original way.
+As Australian copywriters, our job is to translate our client’s content marketing in an original way.
 We’re meant to grab hold of the story with both horns and take it to new word-nerd heights.

 But if you can’t muddle through with copy, what hope have you got in writing someone else’s?

 If you can’t find a way to describe yourself without leaning on someone so heavily it does look like you’ve photocopied their website, don’t be a copywriter.